 Accreditation signifies that a university provides a quality postsecondary education according to a state approval agency or other accrediting agency recognized by the U.S. Department of Education.
 These regional or national accrediting bodies develop evaluation criteria and conduct peer assessments to determine whether individual institutions meet those standards.
 Accreditation is your assurance that your degree will be recognized and respected by potential employers and accepted by graduate schools.

 Yes – Villanova is regionally accredited by the Middle States Association of Colleges and Secondary Schools; see www.MSCHE.org for details.
-The university and its programs have also been accredited by many other agencies, including the National Association of Schools of Public Affairs and Administration (NASPAA), AACSB International, the Accreditation Board for Engineering and Technology and the National Catholic Education Association.
+The university and its programs have also been accredited by many other agencies, including the Network of Schools of Public Policy, Affairs, and Administration (NASPAA), AACSB International, the Accreditation Board for Engineering and Technology and the National Catholic Education Association.

 Yes.
 Villanova University accepts many financial aid programs, including federal financial aid, military tuition benefits and employer-sponsored tuition assistance.
 Please refer to the Tuition & Financial Aid section of this site for additional details.